Why display ads are important for reaching potential customers

-While Search ads show up to potential customers the moment that they start looking on Google for what you offer, Display ads show up while people are visiting sites across the Google Display Network.
+While Google Ads search ads show up to potential customers the moment that they start looking on Google for what you offer, display ads show up while people are visiting sites across the Google Display Network.
 So, how do you know if the people seeing your display ad are interested in what you offer?

-When running Display ads, you might not reach those who are actively searching for what you offer.
-That said, you’re still introducing your business to a specific target audience who is likely to be interested in your products or services.
-This may help you to reach a larger or completely new audience than simply through search.
+While someone may or may not be looking for what you offer at that exact moment, you’re introducing your business, service or product to people who are more likely to be interested and inspired to click your ad.
+This can help you reach a larger or completely new audience than simply through search.

-If you aren’t already running ads on the Google Display Network as part of your Google Ads account, here’s how you can do so:
+If you aren’t already running ads on the Google Display Network as part of your Google Ads account:

 - Log into your Google Ads account

 - Click on “Campaigns,” and then “New Campaign”